Department of Agriculture

 - Keep your birds indoors or covered to prevent exposure to wild or migratory birds.

-Find a PDF of this notification here.
+Find a PDF version of this notice here.